 It's not just your energy bills that you need to worry about, your water bill is another source of expenditure that can be reduced.

 Running taps can be a source of wastage if you leave taps running unnecessarily.
 One time when this might occur is when you are brushing your teeth.
 If a family of four all brush their teeth twice a day for two minutes and all leave the tap water running, then this equates to leaving the tap running for four whole days continuously a year.
 Clearly, a big waste of clean water and the cost of supply.
-So one of the best habits to get into is to switch off the water when you are brushing your teeth.
+So, one of the best habits to get into is to switch off the water when you are brushing your teeth.

 Showers are known to be more efficient in terms of water use when compared to baths, but did you know you can improve this usage further with an efficient shower head?
 An efficient shower head restricts the amount of water that can flow through the shower head itself, and this can make big savings on the litre per minute figure.
 They may not be suitable for all shower design, or if you have low water pressure, so do check before you install one.

 Washing machines use both electricity and contribute to your water usage.
-If you're in the market for a new washing machine try to buy one that is energy efficient, and also ensure that you are using the Eco mode if one is fitted.
+If you're in the market for a new washing machine try to buy one that is energy efficient, and ensure that you are using the Eco mode if one is fitted.
 The latest energy efficient appliances are much more efficient than older machines.
 Finally, always ensuring that the washing machine has a full load can help maximise the efficiency of each individual cycle.
 Avoid half loads where possible.

-Flushing Toilets are a major source of water use in the home.
+Flushing toilets are a major source of water use in the home.
 You might not realise it but not all toilets are efficient flushers.
 The good news is that if you have an old toilet you can upgrade the flushing mechanism to be more efficient.
 Fitting modern water saving Flush & Fill Valves to your toilet cistern can help.

 Other Ways to Save Money Now and in the Long Term

 Changing Your Energy Tariff on a regular basis is one simple way to save money on your energy bills even if you don't change your habits or lifestyle.
 If you have stayed on the same energy traffic for a long time, then you may be paying more than you need.
 It's really simple to change energy provider so it is worth reviewing what you are paying on a yearly basis.
 You could end up saving hundreds of pounds in the long run.
 Energy prices can be different depending on the provider.
-In addition you can get special deals and discounts when you switch energy supplier so this is worth doing.
+In addition, you can get special deals and discounts when you switch energy supplier so this is worth doing.

-Solar Panels - If you have some spare money and want to go Eco-friendly then solar panels may be for you.
+Solar Panels are great if you have some spare money and want to go Eco-friendly then solar panels may be for you.
 Even in the UK where we do not get that much sun, solar panels can generate quite a bit of energy for the home, especially in the summer months.
 Another benefit for solar panels is that you can get special feed in tariffs which allow you to get paid for the excess energy that your solar panels are generating, in effect an extra discount on your bills.
 On the downside, it might take up to ten years before your solar panels pay for themselves.
 So may only be worth considering if you are moving into a home long term, dealing with a new build, or have a particular interest in improving your carbon footprint.